 2. Now, on the opened Windows features page select “Hyper-v” and two sub-features “Hyper-v Management Tools, Hyper-v Platform and click OK.
 When the installation has finished successfully, reboot the system.

 2. Install Hyper-v on Windows Server 2012 R2

-Installing Hyper-v on Windows Server 2012 R2, will done from Server Manager.
-From Server Manager dashboard, click Manage > Add Role and Features then directly Server Roles.
+Installing Hyper-v on Windows Server 2012 R2, will do from Server Manager.
+From the Server Manager dashboard, click Manage > Add Role and Features then directly Server Roles.

 Do nothing only click next to finish the installation.
-After installation once reboot the system.
+After installation once reboots the system.

-You can install Hyper-v with PoserShell command on Windows Server with “Add-WindowsFeature” command.
+You can install Hyper-v with PowerShell command on Windows Server with “Add-WindowsFeature” command.

 Add-WindowsFeature Hyper-V -IncludeManagementTools -Restart